Blood / Saliva Biomarkers

 - Soluble Transferrin Receptor. sTfR serves as a marker of iron deficiency and can help distinguish iron deficiency anemia from other causes of anemia.

 - Glycated hemoglobin.
-HbA1c is a marker of glycemic (blood sugar) control, and can be measured in dried blood spots or using an instant point of care device.
+HbA1c is a marker of glycemic (blood sugar) control, and can be measured in serum or using an instant point of care device.

 - Immunoglobulin E. IgE antibodies are involved in the immune response to helminth parasites, and they also have an important role in allergic diseases.
 Tests of total IgE can be used to examine parasite load, and to test hypotheses regarding the development of allergies and asthma across ecological contexts.